 For a creamier texture, use navy or cannellini beans.
 Or, try Great Northern beans for a firmer texture with a hint of nuttiness.

-- Bacon – I recommend using thick cut bacon so you have a good amount of meat in the beans.
-There’s so much fat in thin cut bacon, it tends to melt away.
+- Bacon – I recommend using thick-cut bacon so you have a good amount of meat in the beans.
+There’s so much fat in thin-cut bacon, the pieces tend to melt away.

-- Onion and garlic – Fresh onion adds extra texture to these slow cooker baked beans with bacon.
+- Onion and garlic – Fresh onion adds extra texture to these Crockpot baked beans.

 In a pinch, you could substitute both of these ingredients with 1 tablespoon of onion powder and 1 teaspoon of garlic powder.

 - Molasses, brown sugar, and ketchup – This trio creates the base for the sweet and savory sauce.